+5 C 1 No of students participated in Sports Games and other events J TAO.
+OI. students Darticipated 111 DUUIU.
+Games anu Ouici CVCIIIS

+State/ University level National level International level No. of students participated in cultural events State/ University level National level International level 5.9.2 No. of medals /awards won by students in Sports, 0 Games and other events: 01 Sports: State/ University level National level International level Cultural: State/ University level ✓ National level International level

+5.10 Scholarships and Financial Support

+Number of students Amount

+Financial support from institution - -

+Financial support from government 39 5,66,086

+Financial support from other sources - -

+Number of students who received International/ National recognitions - -

+Note: Since Government has initiated to sanction the scholarship amount-directly to student's saving bank account (e-pass) from this academic year.
+30 Students had applied for scholarship to Government, Due to various reasons 17 students application has been rejected, 11 students is pending for sanction and 2 student got scholarship fund.

-5.9.1 No. of students participated in Sports, Games and other events State/ University level 37 National le evel Interr national level No. of students participated in cultural events i.
-State/ University level National le evel Interr national level 5.9.2 No. of medals /awards won by students in Sp orts, Games and other events : Nil Sports : State/ University level National level Inter national level Cultura l: State/ University level National level Inter national level 5.10 Schol arships and Financial Support Number of students Amount Financial support from institution 01 29,000 Financial support from government 81 2,71,086 Financial support from other sources - - Number of students who received International/ National recognitions 17 25,53,284 5.11 Stud dent organised / initiatives : Nil Fairs : State/ University level National le evel Interr national level Exhibition : State/ University level National le evel Intern national level of social initiatives undertaken by the students.
-The institute with the guidance of a faculty regularly conducting extension activities such and with the active pa articipation of the studen Blood Donation Camp ECO Club Vermi-Composting 152nd Birth Day Celebration of Swa ımi Vivekananda(Youth Awareness Program) 5.13 Major grievances of students (if any) redressed: Nil
+5.11 Student organised / initiatives : Nil Fairs : State/ University level National level International level Exhibition: State/ University level National level International level 5.12 No. of social initiatives undertaken by the students The institute with the guidance of a faculty and with the active participation of the students have been regularly conducting extension activities such as: Blood Donation Camp Swami Vivekananda (Rally, Run for Bharath, Anna Hazare, Anti-Corruption) ECO Club Anti-Corruption.
+Yoga (Surya Namaskar).
+Eye Camp.

+5.13 Major grievances of students (if any) redressed: Nil